 Elizabeth Clarke (with an E).

 I grew up with my Nan.
 She taught me how to make soda bread, how to measure with my hands and she snuck me sandwiches when I wouldn’t eat fish….She tried many times to teach me to knit but I was too impatient.
 She was Irish and had ten children.
 I always admired her strength and kindness, and always wondered why she was so easily teared.
 Nan saw her husband and two of her children pass away in her lifetime.
 I realized as I had my own children that just thinking of how much I love them brings me to tears.

 I understand her better as I age.

-Uncle Matt, Aunt Teresa, Uncle Joe, Aunty Hilda, Uncle Ernest, Uncle Dennis, and Aunty Margretta were all Nan’s children that have passed into spirit.
+Uncle Matt, Aunt Teresa, Uncle Joe, Aunty Hilda, Uncle Ernest, Auntie Violet, Uncle Bobby, Uncle Dennis, my mother May, and Aunty Margretta were all Nan’s children that have passed into spirit.
 We are an Irish family with a zest for life that is very contagious.
 I reminisce about my aunts and uncles with many smiles and giggles for all the nutty and fun-loving moments.

 Christine and Donald Tacon.

 My grandma was a very creative and complex individual.
 She was lucky enough to live the greatest love story I’ve ever known, with my granddad Donald who professed he fell in love with her at first sight.
 Grandma was a private woman who reminded me of a doll.
 She was beautiful, classy, tough and knowledgable about spiritualism.
 Grandma was an artist.
 And she tried to teach me how to grow flowers and plants.
 She tried.
 Grandad was a gentle man who trained blind people to work in factories after he fought in the war.
 He had a wood working shop downstairs where he made all the furniture for their home.
 My grandparents were not wasteful and lived a modest life.